littlelaika/littlelaika/readme.md

 The observations made in the testing were corrected, in order to improve the user experience when starting the search for a dog for adoption.
 We are doing this new prototype with the Marvelapp tool.

+# Discovery and research
+About the cryptogame platform